 This report is solely for the information and use of those charged with governance and management of Nine Mile Creek Watershed District and the State Auditor and is not intended to be and should not be used by anyone other than these specified parties.

-Redpath and loonpary, Hd.
-REDPATH AND COMPANY, LTD. St. Paul, Minnesota
+REDPATH AND COMPANY, LTD.